Naturalization Act 1870: Repealed enactments

-Legacy
+Subsequent developments

-Courtenay Ilbert described the act as a Consolidation Act, given that the act, which amended British nationality law, also consolidated various enactments relating to that particular branch of law.
+Courtenay Ilbert described the act as a consolidation act, given that the act, which amended British nationality law, also consolidated various enactments relating to that particular branch of law.

-Section eighteen and the schedule to the act were repealed by Statute Law Revision Act 1883 (46 & 47 Vict. c.
-39).
+Section eighteen and the schedule to the act were repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1883 (46 & 47 Vict. c.
+39), which came into force on 25 August 1883.

-The whole act was repealed by section 28 of, and the third schedule to, the Representation of the People Act 1918 (7 & 8 Geo.
+The whole act was repealed by section 28(1) of, and the third schedule to, the British Nationality and Status of Aliens Act 1914 (4 & 5 Geo.
 5. c.
-14).
+17), which came into force on 1 January 1915.